 Fixed number of intervals: To enable transfer of all completed Measurement Intervals up to the configured number.

 Number of intervals

-With Fixed number of intervals selected, this value is used to determine the number of intervals to send.
+When Fixed number of interval selected, this value is used to determine the number of intervals to send.
 The range is 1 to 96 Intervals.
+The default is 32.

 Transfer Option